 This fall, I experienced something that would make motorheads superbly jealous: I spent an entire weekend test-driving Bentley’s 2017 Mulsanne, Mulsanne Speed, and Flying Spur V8 S models in California’s exquisite Napa Valley.
 While I relished cruising up and down Napa’s famed hills and coasting past vineyard after vineyard in such a sweet ride, the weekend wasn’t just about cars.
 Everything was done in true Bentley fashion, from our cushy digs at Solage Calistoga to gourmet meals and excellent local wines (after our driving was done for the day, of course).

 While Bentley ensures that every one of its events includes luxury hotels and top-notch experiences, there’s one element that’s a must in choosing its locations: excellent driving roads.
 Product and Motorsport PR manager Mike Sayer is one of the people responsible for testing out the routes around a prospective destination, so he and his team have driven on roads everywhere from coastal Spain to the Middle East.
-Here are his five favorite places to take an exceptional car for a spin.
+Grab your license or your international driving permit; here are his five favorite places to take an exceptional car for a spin.

 1. “There’s a road that starts in Palm Springs, California, called Highway 74 (the Palms to Pines highway), that’s full of switchbacks and goes from sea level up into the mountains.
 It was awesome a few years ago when we first found it, and since then it has been resurfaced.
 It’s this beautiful, smooth road that has a view down into the valley of Palm Springs.
 You get into a rhythm on this road and it’s great for showing off what a car can do, driving in a dynamic way without breaking the speed limit.
 There’s another bit of that road that goes farther south to a little town called Julian.
 It’s this beautiful windy road that passes through the forest and has perfect asphalt.
 And of course, in that entire area, the weather is always amazing.”